mrrogercampbell/js-constructors-teach-back/studentLessonPlan.md

 ## Activity 2: rainingCatsAndDogs (Instructor Do)
 Your Instructor will demo to the cohort how to optimized the code that was developed in `Activity 1` to utilize a `Constructor Function`.

+## Concept Review
+* What is a JS object?
+* What syntax denotes a JS object?
+* What is a key?
+* What is a method?
+* How do you access a key and or a method within an object?

 ## Activity Code Requirements
 ### Activity 1